mustafabacchus/Hive-Dynamic-Partitioning/README.md

-###### _Note: Requires a basic understanding of Hadoop, HortonWorks Sandbox, Apavhe Hive, and how to navigate HDFS through 'File View'._
+###### _Note: Requires a basic understanding of Hadoop, HortonWorks Sandbox, Apache Hive, and how to navigate HDFS through 'File View'._
 ## **hive_assign1**
 ### _Data derived from public repositories of the U.S. Patent._
 ## **Description:**